 To understand possible directions for helping end users to program, we present Pong Designer, an environment for developing 2D physics games through direct manipulation of object behaviors.
 Pong Designer is built using Scala and runs on Android tablets with the multi-touch screen as the main input.
 We show that Pong Designer can create simple games in a few steps.
 This includes (multi-player and multi-screen) Pong, Brick Breaker, Pacman, Tilting maze.
-We have made an open release of Pong Designer and editable games that we created using it.
-This paper describes the main principles behind pong designer, and illustrate the process of developing and customizing behavior in this approach.
+We make available Pong Designer as well as several editable games that we created using it.
+This paper describes the main principles behind Pong Designer, and illustrates the process of developing and customizing behavior in this approach.